 Findings Response IV-C-003 Provision of Treatment (MANDATORY) The facility has a designated health authority responsible for health care services.
 Requests for health services are triaged by health trained persons to ensure that needs are addressed in a timely manner in accordance with the severity of the illness.
 Written policy, procedure and practice provide that anyone who provides health care services to offenders be licensed, registered or certified as appropriate to their respective professional disciplines.
 Such personnel shall only practice as authorized by their license, registration or certification.
 Standing orders are used in the treatment of offenders only when authorized in writing by a physician or dentist.
 (Standing orders are used in the treatment of identified conditions and for the on-sight emergency treatment of an offender.)
-Compliant- Documentation on file that shows sick call request along with providers.
-Copies of medical staff credentials on file.
+Compliant.
+Stevie Burney, RN, serves their Health care authority.
+Current lic#157066 Exp.
+1/31/24.
 Visual Inspection: documentation of health authority designation, contract, billing records, sick call request form, a health record, clinical provider schedules, current credentials/licensure IV-C-004 Personnel Qualifications/Credentials Correctional or other personnel who do not have health care licenses may only provide limited health care services as authorized by the responsible health care authority and in accordance with appropriate training.
 This would typically involve the administration of medication, the following of standing orders as authorized by the responsible health care authority and the administration of first aid/CPR in accordance with POST training.
 Written policy, procedure and practice approved by the health authority require dispensing and administering prescribed medications by qualified personnel.
-Visual Inspection: health records, completed medication administration form, personnel records, copies of current credentials or licensure, documentation of compliance with standing orders, health record entries, staff training records Compliant IV-C-005 24 Hour Care (MANDATORY) Written policy, procedure, and practice ensure that offenders have access to 24-hour emergency medical, dental, and mental health services, including on-site first aid, basic life support, and transfer to community based services.
+Visual Inspection: health records, completed medication administration form, personnel records, copies of current credentials or licensure, documentation of compliance with standing orders, health record entries, staff training records Compliant.
+Medical staff dispense medication.
+IV-C-005 24 Hour Care (MANDATORY) Written policy, procedure, and practice ensure that offenders have access to 24-hour emergency medical, dental, and mental health services, including on-site first aid, basic life support, and transfer to community based services.
 This requirement may be met by agreement with a local state hospital, a local private hospital, on-call qualified health care personnel (see IV-C-003), or on-duty qualified health care personnel.
 Decisions regarding access to emergency medical services shall not be the sole province of correctional or other non-health personnel except in accordance with IV-C-004.
-Visual Inspection: designated facility, provider lists, transportation logs Compliant-The facility provides 24 hour care to the offenders.
-Records indicate a list of providers.
+Visual Inspection: designated facility, provider lists, transportation logs Compliant.
+Offenders have access to 24 hour health care.
+Ochsner LSU Health Monroe is used for emergency services.